casper-ecosystem/cep18/docs/TUTORIAL.md

 ```
 2. Make any necessary changes to the code for your customization requirements.

-3. Compile the contract to create the target .wasm file and build the Wasm
+3. Compile the contract to create the target .wasm file and build the Wasm.

 ```bash